newrelic/demo-deployer/documentation/developer/README.md

 # Developer

-The deployer is part of a `demo` ecosystem, sometimes referenced as `V3`.
+The deployer is part of a `demo` ecosystem.
 Each component can plug with the deployer through a set of Ansible plays which the deployer leverages and invokes.
 Specific data between resources and services is marshalled as needed.

 ![Image of architecture](DeployerArchitecture.png)